2009 Stanley Cup playoffs: (1) Boston Bruins vs. (6) Carolina Hurricanes

 This was the fourth playoff meeting between these two teams, with the Bruins winning all three previous series.
 They last met in the 1999 Eastern Conference quarterfinals, which Boston won in six games.
 The Carolina Hurricanes eliminated the Boston Bruins in seven games to advance to their first Eastern Conference Final since their Stanley Cup championship season in 2006.
 Marc Savard scored two goals to help give the Bruins a 4–1 victory in game one, but the Hurricanes won the next three games of the series.
 First, Carolina goaltender Cam Ward stopped all 36 shots and Matt Cullen provided a shorthanded marker in a 3–0 victory in game two.
 Next, Jussi Jokinen scored at 2:48 into overtime of game three to give the Hurricanes a 3–2 victory.
 In game four, Eric Staal scored two goals and Ward stopped 18 out of only 19 shots en route to a 4–1 victory.
 However, Phil Kessel scored two goals and goaltender Tim Thomas stopped all 19 shots to give Boston a 4–0 victory in game five.
-Thomas then stopped 31 out of 33 shots and Mark Recchi provided an early game winner to help the Bruins win 4–2 in game six.
+Thomas then stopped 31 out of 33 shots and Mark Recchi, despite dealing with a kidney stone, provided an early game winner to help the Bruins win 4–2 in game six.
 The Hurricanes led game seven after two periods, but Milan Lucic tied the game at 6:19 in the third.
 However, Scott Walker scored the game-winning goal at 18:46 into the first overtime period to give the Hurricanes a 3–2 victory and the series.